jj

 Parameters

-• Optionaltext: any
+• Optionaltext: unknown

 The text to set.
 Set it to null or undefined to remove all text